Harut101/useForm/README.md

 # Functions and Values

-errors: An object that holds validation errors for form fields.
+`errors`: An object that holds validation errors for form fields.

-submitted: A boolean value indicating whether the form has been submitted.
+`submitted`: A boolean value indicating whether the form has been submitted.

-register: A function to register form fields and their associated events (e.g., onChange).
+`register`: A function to register form fields and their associated events (e.g., onChange).

-onSubmit: A function to handle form submission, including validation.
+`onSubmit`: A function to handle form submission, including validation.

-setValue: A function to set the value of a form field programmatically.
+`setValue`: A function to set the value of a form field programmatically.

-getValue: A function to retrieve the current value of a form field.
+`getValue`: A function to retrieve the current value of a form field.

-setError: A function to set an error message for a specific form field.
+`setError`: A function to set an error message for a specific form field.

-reset: A function to reset form fields to their initial values.
+`reset`: A function to reset form fields to their initial values.
 You can optionally specify a field name to reset only a specific field.

 Happy form handling!